 We know you're likely to have questions whether you're a pro trying a new deadener install strategy or someone who just wants to fix a car with a frustrating amount of road noise.
 That's why we've created a ton of resources for you to educate yourself and make the best decision for you, like this article on how to soundproof a car.

 If you're past all that research and you just want some quick tips on how to apply sound deadening, the most straightforward part of installing sound deadener is the actual application of the material.
 If you scroll to the bottom, we've also included a Sound Deadener Install FAQ that gives tips and tricks you can use to save time and money.

 Remove upholstery to expose the bare sheet metal.
-Ensure no debris, rust, or waxy oils.
-Clean surface with denatured alcohol.
+This can be a challenge if you'e never done it before (use YouTube).
+Ensure there's no debris, rust, or waxy oils.
+Clean the surface with denatured alcohol.

 Cut sound deadening material to the desired size using a sharp utility knife.
 For smaller surface areas, measure dimensions and cut to fit.

 Peel off the paper liner and adhere to surface.
 Roll on with a hand roller to remove any air pockets and ensure a proper bond.